Folorunsho Coker: Controversies

 It was reported that The Panama Paper named Coker a sole shareholder of BVI, a company that owns a £1.65m townhouse in Kensington and Chelsea.
-His lawyers has stated that Folorunsho has multiple sources of income and all interest have been declared.
+His lawyers had stated that Folorunsho has multiple sources of income and all interest have been declared.

 Folorunsho's spouse, Aisha Rimi was rumored to have business dealings with the number plate production authority of Lagos State, during Folorunsho's tenure as managing director of the parastatal.

 Chieftaincy confernment

 Coker was conferred with the title of Baba Eto of Yoruba-land by Ooni of Ile-Ife, Oba Enitan Adeyeye Ogunwusi, Ojaja II, on Sunday, 26 September 2021 during the annual Olojo festival.
-He was honoured on the 19th of August, 2021 in the Epe area by Ooni of Ife at the first enthronement anniversary of His Royal Majesty, Oba Olufolarin Olukayode Ogundanwo with the title of 'Baba Eto of Ilara Kingdom', the position was previously held his late father Chief Nathaniel Folarin-Coker.
+He was honoured on the 19th of August, 2021 in the Epe area by Ooni of Ife at the first enthronement anniversary of His Royal Majesty, Oba Olufolarin Olukayode Ogundanwo with the title of 'Baba Eto of Ilara Kingdom', the position was previously held by his late father Chief Nathaniel Folarin-Coker.
 He was in Enugu State for a one-day South-East Tourism Summit organised by the Nigerian Tourism Development Corporation NTDC on Friday 26 November 2021 where he received, 'Enyi Ndi Igbo' his second chieftaincy title by the traditional rulers in Igbo speaking states of Nigeria.